Karthons/typo3-sysext-form-docs/Documentation/Concepts/FrontendRendering/Index.rst

 Form element property translations and finisher option translations can use placeholders to output translation arguments.
-Translations can be enriched with variable values by passing arguments to form element property.
+Translations can be enriched with variable values by passing arguments to form element properties.
 The feature was introduced with :issue:`81363`.

 Form element properties